vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ### 1. Initialize PolyBFT Consensus

-> If you need to become more familiar with PolyBFT or consensus protocols in general, you can check out the [system design documents](/docs/category/system-design) for more information.

 To initialize the PolyBFT consensus, we need to generate the necessary secrets for each node.
 This is done using the `./polygon-edge polybft-secrets` command with the following options:

 <details>